altermarkive/training/README.md

 is heading and it has no more passengers it will enter idle state.
 This makes sure that the expectation of the passengers w.r.t. the direction is met.

-The lifts will pick a direction only when they are in idle state and the direction will be based on the position of the lift and the perceived need for a pickup in that direction (to maximize the number passengers served).
+The lifts will pick (change) a direction only when they are in idle state (to improve fairness) and the direction will be based on the position of the lift and the perceived need for a pickup in that direction (to maximize the number passengers served).